-MPDC with the assistance of the MAUG may utilise the following methods for communicating and educating on safety matters: NZMA-SMP Manual V2.0 Page 13 of 41
+MPDC with the assistance of the MAUG may utilise the following methods for communicating and educating on safety matters:

 - Safety policies and procedures distributed to user group. - E-mail. - User specific (Club/Flight-school/operator) meetings. - Club Websites

 List of Appendices